Snarks with special spanning trees: On the lengths of outer cycles of hist-snarks

-\begin{proof} Condition (i) is obviously a necessary condition, otherwise $G$ has girth less than five.
-By Corollary \ref{c:one} every snark of $S^*$ also fulfills condition (ii).
-Hence it remains to show that there is a Hist-snark in $S^*$ if $G$ satisfies the above two conditions. \\ Suppose $S$ is a counterexample which is firstly minimal with respect to $|S|$ and secondly minimal with respect to the largest number in $S$.
-By Corollary \ref{c:one}, $|S| \geq 2$.
+\medbreak \textit{Proof of Theorem \ref{t:main}.}\quad Statement (i) is implied by Corollary \ref{c:one}.
+Statement (ii) is obviously a necessary condition, otherwise $G$ has girth less than five.
+Hence it suffices to show that there is a hist-snark in $S^*$ if $S$ satisfies (ii). \\ Suppose $S$ is a counterexample which is firstly minimal with respect to $|S|$ and secondly minimal with respect to the largest number in $S$.
 Suppose $|S| \geq 4$.
 Then there is a partition $S=S_2 \cup S_3$ with $|S_2|=2$ and $|S_3|=|S|-2 \geq 2$.
-Since $S_2$, $S_3$ satisfy the conditions (i) and (ii), there is by minimality a Hist-snark $H_i \in S^*_i, i=2,3$.
-By Theorem \ref{t:union}, there is a Hist-snark in $(S_2 \cup S_3)^*=S^*$ which is a contradiction.
-Hence $|S| \in \{2,3\}$.
-Suppose $m \in S$ and $m > 8$.
-Set $S_1=S-\{m\} \cup \{m-4\}$.
-Obviously $S_1$ fulfills condition (i) and (ii) and thus there is by minimality a Hist-snark $H_1 \in S^*_1$.
-Applying Lemma \ref{l:reduction} (i) to $S_1$, we obtain a Hist-snark in $S^*$ which is a contradiction.
+Since the elements of $S_2$, $S_3$ satisfy (ii), there is by minimality a hist-snark $H_i \in S^*_i, i=2,3$.
+By Theorem \ref{t:union}, there is a hist-snark in $(S_2 \cup S_3)^*=S^*$ which is a contradiction.
+Hence $|S| \in \{2,3\}$. \\Suppose $m \in S$ and $m > 8$.
+Set $S_1=(S-\{m\}) \cup \{m-4\}$.
+Obviously the elements of $S_1$ fulfill (ii) and thus there is by minimality a hist-snark $H_1 \in S^*_1$.
+Applying Lemma \ref{l:reduction} (i) to $S_1$, we obtain a hist-snark in $S^*$ which is a contradiction.
 Thus, $S$ consists of two or three elements and each of them is contained in $\{5,6,7,8\}$.
-By Lemma \ref{l:two} and Lemma \ref{l:three}, this is not possible. \end{proof}
+By Lemma \ref{l:two} and Lemma \ref{l:three}, this is not possible.